being angry bible verses

 When responding to anger, it is important to remain respectful and avoid escalating the situation.
 Acknowledge the other person’s feelings without passing judgement or assigning blame.
 Show empathy by expressing understanding for why they might be feeling this way and offer potential solutions for resolving the conflict.
 It is also important not to take things personally and remain open-minded when dealing with difficult emotions.

-See also bible verses about appreciating others
+See also bible verses about bells ringing

 Setting Boundaries